Police: Detroit Lions’ Trevor Bates punched officer

 NEW YORK (AP) — Police say Trevor Bates of the Detroit Lions was arrested in New York for failing to pay a taxi fare and then punching a police officer in the face.

-Authorities say they used a stun gun to subdue the 6-foot-2, 240-pound player.
-He was taken to a hospital for evaluation.
+The 6-foot-2, 240-pound player was taken to a hospital in Queens for evaluation.

 The Lions’ general manager, Bob Quinn, says in a statement that the team is aware of Bates’ arrest but has no further comment for now.

 Bates is in his first season with the Lions, appearing in nine games.